fditraglia/fditraglia.github.io/_posts/2015-01-02-synctex-latexmk-and-vim-latex.markdown

 Step 2: Evince and SyncTeX
 --------------------------
-This is much more involved so brace yourselves.
-I knew that forward and reverse search were possible using the (default) evince pdf viewer on Ubuntu 14.04 because both worked with LaTeXTools and Sublime.
+I knew that forward and reverse search were possible using the (default) evince pdf viewer on Ubuntu 14.04 because both worked perfectly on my system with LaTeXTools and Sublime.
-Inside the ``evince`` directory in the [GitHub Repo](https://github.com/SublimeText/LaTeXTools) for LaTeXTools, I found three files that seemed to match those linked to on [this article](http://ubuntuforums.org/showthread.php?t=1716268).
+Inside the ``evince`` directory in the [GitHub Repo](https://github.com/SublimeText/LaTeXTools) for LaTeXTools, I found three files that seemed to match those linked to on [this thread](http://ubuntuforums.org/showthread.php?t=1716268) on the Ubuntu forums.
 After downloading both sets of file, I diffed each pair.
-By doing this I learned that the ``evince_backward_search`` and ``evince_forward_search`` python scripts from LaTeX tools are slightly altered versions of the files from the Ubuntu forums that incorporate the many suggestions that appear later in the thread.
+By doing this I learned that the ``evince_backward_search`` and ``evince_forward_search`` python scripts from LaTeX tools are slightly altered versions of the files from the Ubuntu forum that incorporate some of the more helpful suggestions from later in the thread.
-The ``evince_sync`` file, on the other hand, is a modified version of the ``evince`` from the Ubuntu forum that has been changed to call Sublime rather than gvim for reverse search and to source both python scripts without assuming that they have been set to be executable.
+The ``evince_sync`` file, on the other hand, is a modified version of the ``evince`` script from the Ubuntu forum that has been changed to call Sublime rather than gvim for reverse search and to source both python scripts without assuming that they have been set to be executable.

-So here's what I did.
+Since I knew they already worked on my system, I decided to use the ``evince_forward_search`` and ``evince_backward_search`` scripts from LaTeXTools and combine them with the ``evince`` script from the Ubuntu forum.
+Here are the steps I followed.
-I first created a ``~/bin`` directory and restarted my computer.
+I first created a ``~/bin`` directory since I didn't already have one on my machine and restarted.
-Ubuntu checks to see if this directory exists on startup: if it exists it is added to the path.
-(On other Linux distributions you may need to manually add this directory to your path if you haven't already.)
+(On Ubuntu ``~/bin`` is automatically in the search path provided that this directory exists at startup.
+On other Linux distributions or Mac OSX you may need to add it to your path.)
-I then copied the ``evince`` file from the Ubuntu forums, which was set up for gvim, and the ``evince_backward_search`` and ``evince_forward_search`` files from LaTeX tools into ``~/bin`` and made each of them executable with ``chmod +x [filename]``.
+I then copied the ``evince`` file from the [Ubuntu forum thread](http://ubuntuforums.org/showthread.php?t=1716268) and the ``evince_backward_search`` and ``evince_forward_search`` files from LaTeX tools into ``~/bin`` and made each of them executable with ``chmod +x [filename]``.
-All three of these files are in my [frank-bin](https://github.com/fditraglia/frank-bin) repository.
+(I needed to do this for the two latter files since the ``evince`` script assumes that they're executable, unlike the ``evince_sync`` script in LaTeXTools that runs them using the ``python`` command.)
+I keep my ``~/bin`` directory a [GitHub repo](https://github.com/fditraglia/bin) if you'd like to take a look.
-Finally, I created the file `` ~/.vim/after/ftplugin/tex.vim`` and added the lines
+Finally, I created the file `` ~/.vim/after/ftplugin/tex.vim`` (this file is for TeX-specific vim configuration settings) and added the lines

 {% highlight vim %}
 function!
 Tex_ForwardSearchLaTeX()